Understanding How Insurers Calculate Your Total Loss Value

 | Policy or coverage dispute (not amount) | Consult an attorney — appraisal doesn't cover this |

 If your vehicle was recently purchased, understanding how total loss payouts and timelines work will help you manage expectations throughout this process.
-And if you have an outstanding loan, make sure you understand when your car is declared totaled and what you'll get paid — especially if gap insurance is involved.
+And if you have an outstanding loan, make sure you understand what happens when insurance totals your car — especially if gap insurance is involved.

 Frequently Asked Questions